MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

   kubectl create namespace test-app
   ```

-* We can deploy our workload to the new namespace on the hub cluster.
-As these Kubernetes resource types don't require [encapsulating](./concepts-resource-propagation.md#encapsulating-resources) they can be deployed 'as-is'.
+* The sample workload can be deployed to the new namespace on the hub cluster.
+As these Kubernetes resource types don't require [encapsulating](./concepts-resource-propagation.md#encapsulating-resources) they can be deployed without change.

   Save the following YAML into a file named `sample-workload.yaml`.